pdamian/rtl-spec/README.md

     <TARGET> = sensor_cpu | sensor_gpu | collector
     <CFLAGS> = [-O2] [-ggdb] [-DVERBOSE] [...]
 ```
 First, select the **target** you want to build.
 There are two options for building the sensor and a one for the collector.
-The target *sensor_gpu* compiles the sensor software for usage on dedicated hardware, i.e. the [Raspberry Pi](www.raspberrypi.org).
-This will lead to some CPU intensive tasks, such as the FFT, being rolled out to the Pi's VideoCore IV GPU (See [GPU_FFT](http://www.aholme.co.uk/GPU_FFT/Main.htm) for more information).
+The target *sensor_gpu* compiles the sensor software for usage on dedicated hardware, i.e. the [Raspberry Pi](http://www.raspberrypi.org) (RPi).
+This will lead to some CPU intensive tasks, such as the FFT, being rolled out to the RPi's VideoCore IV GPU, improving overall sensing performance.
+Note that for FFT compuations on the GPU we rely on the library [GPU_FFT](http://www.aholme.co.uk/GPU_FFT/Main.htm), which typically comes preinstalled on Raspbian OS.

 ```sh
 $ cd rtl-spec/